kk3844/wyzebridge/README.md

 1. Once the first reading comes across, the Wyze Telnet Link driver will create a new child device for you.
 You'll find it listed under the Wyze Telnet Link as a child device.

 ### To unpair a device:
 Perform the same steps for pairing but choose the option to Unpair a device.
+When you unpair, you'll enter the device address with it (such as `U 77787F77`) and it will be removed.
 Once unpaired, simply remove the child device from Hubitat.
 They system will no longer see the device address and try to read the values.

 ## Credits
 A big thanks goes out to HclX for the [WyzeSensePy](https://github.com/HclX/WyzeSensePy) project.
 Without it, the Hubitat driver probably wouldn't have been possible!
 Okay, maybe it would have, but it sure made it easier!